burcukolcak/burcukolcak.github.io/_pages/research.md

 Burcu Kolcak.
 “The Dynamics of Support and Opposition to the Black Lives Matter Movement”. (draft available upon request)

+Alexandra Filindra , Mia Gandenberger, Burcu Kolcak  and Anita Manatschal.
+"Citizenship Status and Backlash to Criticizing Government: Experimental Evidence from the United States, Switzerland, and Turkey".

 ### In Progress

 Burcu Kolcak.
 “The Democratic Enclave Dilemma: How Autocrats Address the Threat of Democratic Enclaves".

 Burcu Kolcak.
 "Spatial Patterns of Repression and Prejudice: Opposition Enclaves in Authoritarian Regimes".

-Alexandra Filindra and Burcu Kolcak.
-"Political and Social Correlates of Second Amendment Sanctuaries".

-Alexandra Filindra , Mia Gandenberger, Burcu Kolcak  and Anita Manatschal.
-"Attitudes toward Immigrants and Political Intolerance".